Iteration and Annotation

 Specification

-• Assemble a bibliography in BibTeX format
+• Use gen AI to assemble a bibliography in BibTeX format

 • I’m familiar with this literature, making it easier for me to detect hallucinations